-- (a) On a standard observing area (see Volume I, Chapter 1, and WMO, 2013), a series of automated instruments sited at the recommended positions and interconnected to one or more data collection units using interfaces, sited for not affecting each other and connected to a central processing unit (CPU) by means of shielded cables, fibre optics, or radio links; - (b) A CPU for instrument data acquisition and conversion into a computer-readable format, proper processing of data by means of a microprocessor-based system in accordance with specified algorithms, the temporary storage of processed data and their transmission to remote users of meteorological information; - (c) A modem or an interface to the telecommunication network used for the transmission of data towards a central system; - (d) A stabilized power supply providing power to the various parts of the station; - (e) For specific applications, local terminals for the manual entry and editing of data, display devices and printers, or recorders are added to the station.
+- (a) On a standard observing area, preferably no smaller than 25 m x 25 m (Part(see Volume I, Chapter 1, and WMO, 2010a2013), a series of automated sensorsinstruments sited at the recommended positions and interconnected to one or more data collection units using interfaces, orsited for an AWOS, a set of sensors installed in close combination, but not affecting each other, directly and connected to a central processing unit (CPU) by means of shielded cables, fibre optics, or radio links; - (b) A CPU for sensorinstrument data-acquisition and conversion into a computer-readable format, proper processing of data by means of a microprocessor-based system in accordance with specified algorithms, the temporary storage of processed data, and their transmission to remote users of meteorological information; - (c) Peripheral equipment such as a A modem or an interface to the telecommunication network used for the transmission of data towards a central system; - (d) A stabilized power supply providing power to the various parts of the station, a real-time clock, and built in test equipment for automatic monitoring of the status of vital parts of the station. ; - (e) For specific applications, local terminals for the manual entry and editing of data, display devices and printers, or recorders are added to the station.